ADGEfficiency/programming-resources/data-engineering/sql.md

 Storing raw strings in databases = heavy.
 Instead it should be normalized.

+## Advice

+1) As opposed to application programming languages that are coded either top-down or bottom-up, SQL is coded from the inside out.
+It's like constructing an onion; you code and test the innermost query first, then layer another query over that one and test it, then layer another query over that one and test it, etc.

+2) Eliminate unneeded records as early as possible in your query (preferably in the innermost query), before you start joining sets of records together.

+3) Learn to think in terms of sets of records and set operations; avoid "one-record-at-a-time" processing as much as possible!

+4) Understand how the SQL query optimizer works, so you can write better and more efficient SQL code.

+5) Test each query before writing the next one.
+Test-Driven Development (TDD) principles should be followed when writing SQL.

+6) Do as much of the data work as possible on the database server, making use of the DBMS's resources and the query optimizer.
+Return to the calling process only the data it actually needs.

+7) Make use of views and table-valued functions to simplify complex table joins and encapsulate complex functionality.

 ## Code tutorials

 [Practical SQL for Data Analysis](https://hakibenita.com/sql-for-data-analysis) - [HN Discussion](https://news.ycombinator.com/item?id=27025829)